-2. Introduction to the Shared Access licence
+2.Introduction to the Shared Access licence

-The Shared Access licence is part of a framework for enabling shared use of spectrum
+The Shared Access licence is part of a framework enabling shared use of spectrum

-- 2.1 Our spectrum sharing framework is intended to provide a simple method for users to access spectrum in a number of frequency bands. - 2.2 One of the aims of this framework is to make it easier for people and businesses to access spectrum which can be used to support a wide range of local wireless connectivity applications. - 2.3 Our spectrum sharing framework enables access to a number of bands under a common process as outlined below: - 1.
+- 2.1 Our spectrum sharing framework is intended to provide a simple method for users to access spectrum in a number of frequency bands. - 2.2 One of the aims of this framework is to make it easier for people and businesses to access spectrum which can be used to support a wide range of local wireless connectivity applications. - 2.3 Our spectrum sharing framework enables access to a number of bands under a common process, as outlined below: - 1.
 You will apply to Ofcom to get licences for the locations, bands and bandwidths that you need to provide a service. - 2.
 Ofcom will assess applications to see if any interference would be caused to, or received from, other licensees in the band. - 3.
-Ofcom will grant individual licences for the requested locations, bands and bandwidths on a first come, first served basis, provided that the application passes this coordination process.7 - 4.
+Ofcom will grant individual licences for the requested locations, bands and bandwidths on a first come, first served basis, provided that the application passes this coordination process.6 - 4.
 You will pay licence fees to Ofcom, which are due annually. - 2.4 There may be some differences between conditions in the different bands.
-For example, each of the bands has different existing users and therefore our approach to assessing applications may look different from band to band because of different interference risks. - 2.5 The Shared Access licence is currently available in: - i) the 1800 MHz shared spectrum (1781.7-1785 MHz paired with 1876.7-1880 MHz); - ii) the 2300 MHz shared spectrum (2320-2340 MHz and 2390-2400 MHz); - iii) 3.8-4.2 GHz; and - iv) the lower 26 GHz band (24.25-26.5 GHz). - 2.6 These bands all support widely available conventional mobile technology, or are adjacent to other mobile bands where this is the case.
-This is good for users because lots of equipment
+For example, each of the bands has different existing users and therefore our approach to assessing applications may look different from band to band because of different interference risks. - 2.5 The Shared Access licence is currently available in: - i) the 1800 MHz shared spectrum (1781.7-1785 MHz paired with 1876.7-1880 MHz); - ii) the 2300 MHz shared spectrum (2320-2340 MHz and 2390-2400 MHz); - iii) 3.8-4.2 GHz; and - iv) the 26 GHz band (24.45-27.5 GHz). - 2.6 These bands all support widely available conventional mobile technology, or are adjacent to other mobile bands where this is the case.
+This is good for users because lots of equipment is already available using these bands, which means this equipment is cheaper than using bespoke or proprietary technology. - 2.7 In the future we may add more bands to this same framework if appropriate to do so.

-7 If the application fails the coordination process, there is the option for the applicant to use our 'User-Led' coordination process to see if those licensees who our coordination tool suggests might be impacted would be willing to make a local agreement to accept this new neighbouring use.
-See Chapter 3 of our July 2024 statement [link]
+6 If the application fails the coordination process, there is the option for the applicant to use our 'User-Led' coordination process to see if those licensees who our coordination tool suggests might be impacted would be willing to make a local agreement to accept this new neighbouring use.
+See Chapter 3 of our July 2024 statement for more details on this process.